Bitcoin-ABC/bitcoin-abc/doc/abc/buip-hf-technical-spec.md

 a block using
 max_block_sigops = 20000 * ceil((max(blocksize, 1000000) / 1000000))
 2. maximum allowed size of a single transaction is 1,000,000 bytes (1MB)
+3. maximum allowed number of sigops for a single transaction is 20k .

 NOTE 1: In plain English, the maximum allowed sigops per block is 20K sigops per the size of the block, rounded up to nearest integer in MB.